SearchWP Blog

 In the next step, you can choose the type of page template you want to create.

-To create a search page for WooCommerce products, click on the drop-down menu and choose the Products Archive type.
+For example, to create a search page for WooCommerce products, click on the dropdown menu and choose the Products Archive type.

 Step 3: Choose One of the Ready-Made Product Archive Pages